-Although the size of your initial investment will vary based on the type of company you hope to start, the Small Business Administration estimates even home-based micro-businesses could cost several thousands of dollars to launch.
+Although the size of your initial investment will vary based on the type of company you hope to start, even home-based micro-businesses could cost several thousands of dollars to launch.

 Finding ways to finance your small business can be tricky, especially if you’re already trying to pay off other loans or bills.
 Having a lot of debt could make it hard to access traditional sources of company financing, such as business loans.
 And since it’ll probably take a while for your company to become profitable, you’ll also have to figure out how to afford your living costs in the meantime.

 This all might sound daunting, but don’t give up on your entrepreneurial dreams.
 Consider these five steps to cutting expenses and securing funding so you can turn your idea into reality.

 1. Reduce your expenses.

 If you want to start a business when you’re deep in debt, the first step often involves cutting your personal expenses to the bone.
 It’s a big step—but so is starting a business.

 Slashing your cost of living gives you more money to invest in your business.
 And you’ll find that surviving financially on a day-to-day basis as you wait for your company to become profitable is substantially easier.

 “When you bootstrap, sacrifices are made on everything from cutting back staff to penny-pinching your personal spending habits,” says Deborah Sweeney, CEO of MyCorporation, a company that helps people fund and maintain businesses.